3 SaaS Companies Delivering a Seamless Brand Experience Through Blogging and How You Can Do The Same

-The best SaaS companies, however, have modernized their online branding to get their audience engaged through an old, but powerful marketing tactic – blogging.
+However, the best SaaS companies have modernized their online branding to engage their audience through an old but powerful marketing tactic – blogging.

 Blogging, if done right, opens up your top-funnel users to engage with your company and establishes relationships along the way.
-The best blogs are those that align their company values with their business goals to deliver beautifully branded and educational content.
+The best blogs align their company values with their business goals to deliver beautifully branded and educational content.

-To help you brand your blog, we gathered our 3 favorite SaaS blogs that deliver an unforgettable and engaging experience.
+To help you brand your blog, we gathered our three favorite SaaS blogs that deliver an unforgettable and engaging experience.

-If you’re looking to optimize the way customers use your products, take a lesson from Slack’s blogging strategy.
-Slack, the tech company that transcends the way we communicate within our companies, stunningly portrays its mission “where work happens,” on its homepage.
-If you look deeper into their website, you’ll come across their blog with articles about collaboration, tips and tricks on how to optimize slack (pictured above), and sales strategies.
+To optimize how customers use your products, take a lesson from Slack’s blogging strategy.
+Slack, the tech company that transcends how we communicate within our companies, stunningly portrays its “where work happens” mission on its homepage.
+If you look deeper into their website, you’ll see their blog with articles about collaboration, tips and tricks on optimizing Slack (pictured above), and sales strategies.

-Having a blog allows Slack to authentically communicate with its already loyal audience.
-This allows them to build trust and positions Slack as an industry leader in communication.
+Having a blog allows Slack to communicate with its already loyal audience authentically.
+This will enable them to build trust and position Slack as an industry leader in communication.

 Talk To Your Niche

 To own your space in the market, a blog must craft messaging tailored to its audience.
 Think about your audience’s pain points and interests.
-In fact, our team at Voy Media finds creating a buyer persona is the perfect first step in finding your audience’s needs.
-Once you’ve gathered the perfect buyer persona, invest time writing blog articles that provide the value your audience is looking for – you’ll have a hit blog in no time.
+Our team at Voy Media finds creating a buyer persona is the perfect first step in finding your audience’s needs.
+Once you’ve gathered the ideal buyer persona, invest time in writing blog articles that provide the value your audience is looking for – you’ll have a hit blog in no time.

 Staying on Brand

-The main lesson here is, your blog doesn’t have to be serious.
+The main line is that your blog doesn’t have to be serious.
 If your company brand allows it, have fun – as long as your audience doesn’t see it as another PR stunt.
 Grammarly figured out how to connect with its audience by establishing a comical and humbling tone.

 The best SaaS blogs are the perfect mix of education and entertainment.
-By keeping your audiences engaged through a series of creative articles, they allow us to guide them further down the purchase path.
+Keeping your audiences engaged through a series of creative articles allows us to guide them further down the purchase path.
 Whatever your business goals may be, running a blog that positions itself as an industry leader with branding at the forefront of its strategy is the best chance your readers will remember your business online.